demisto/content/Packs/CommonScripts/Scripts/MITRENameByIDFormatter/README.md

 Get a MITRE ATT&CK object name by its ID.
-The script is using TIMs IOCs to find the correct name (MITRE ATT&CK IOCs must exist in the Threat Intel data).
+The script is using TIMs IOCs to find the correct name.
+(MITRE ATT&CK IOCs must exist in the Threat Intel data).

 ## Script Data